Kyagara/discord-esports/README.md

 ### Config

-Duplicate the `config.json.example` and rename the copy to just `config.json`.
+Duplicate the `./data/config.json.example` and rename the copy to just `config.json`.

+You can disable any command, disabling the spell AND champion command will skip loading wiki data.

 If mod_roles is empty, anyone will be able to use the `update` option from the `esports` commands, this command makes a request to an esports api, this can be abused.

 ### Running

-After building the bot with `go build .`, you can run the bot with the flag `-register`, this will **overwrite all guild commands** to the specified guild in the config file.
+Now run the bot with the flag `-register` once, this will **overwrite all guild commands** to the specified guild in the config file, after that you can run the bot without specifying any flag.

 ## Updating